Bowser

-Bowser initially appears as Mario's opponent in the 1985 video game Super Mario Bros.
-He was originally envisioned as an ox based on the Ox-King from the Toei Animation film Alakazam the Great, but Nintendo Designer Takashi Tezuka remarked that the character looked a lot more like a turtle than an ox, and the two collaborated to define Bowser's appearance, leading to the character becoming the leader of the turtle-like Koopas.
+Bowser debuted as Mario's opponent in the 1985 video game Super Mario Bros.
+Designer Shigeru Miyamoto initially conceived him as an ox based on the Ox-King from the Toei Animation film Alakazam the Great.
+However, Takashi Tezuka remarked that the character resembled a turtle more than an ox, leading them to redesign Bowser as the leader of the turtle-like Koopas.
+Since 2007, Bowser has been voiced by Kenneth W. James.

-Bowser’s current voice actor is Kenneth W. James.
-His previous voice actors include Scott Burns, who gave Bowser his first spoken dialogue in a video game; Eric Newsome, who voiced him in Super Paper Mario; and Charles Martinet, who provided vocal effects for Bowser in Super Mario 64 and the Nintendo DS remake of the game.

-After Super Mario Bros., Bowser also began to branch off to different genres.
-These include role-playing games such as Paper Mario and Mario & Luigi, and sports games such as Mario Kart and Mario Tennis.
-He has appeared in other Nintendo properties, such as in the Super Smash Bros. series of crossover fighting games.
-Bowser has also appeared in various animations, including three series produced by DIC Entertainment (all voiced by Harvey Atkin), and was portrayed by Dennis Hopper in the 1993 Super Mario Bros. film.
-He will be voiced by Jack Black in the upcoming 2023 film adaptation.
+Following Super Mario Bros., Bowser has appeared in various genres, including role-playing games like Paper Mario and Mario & Luigi, sports games such as Mario Kart and Mario Tennis, and fighting games like Super Smash Bros.
+He has appeared in multiple animations, including three series produced by DIC Entertainment (voiced by Harvey Atkin) and was portrayed by Dennis Hopper in the 1993 Super Mario Bros. film.
+Jack Black voiced him in The Super Mario Bros.
+Movie (2023) and The Super Mario Galaxy Movie (2026).

-Bowser has received a mostly positive reception, with several critics noting that he is one of the most iconic and most recognizable video game villains ever.
+Bowser has received a mostly positive reception, with critics noting that he is one of the most iconic and recognizable video game villains.
+He was crowned the greatest video game villain of all time by the Guinness World Records Gamer's Edition.